wp-plugins/catalog/readme.txt

 * Possibility of select the order of the product display.
 * Possibility to disable categories and parameters for the Cells 1 and List Page options.
 * Product image display in a lightbox for full view possibility.
 * Add Default Price and Market Price to each product of the catalog.
 Market Price appears crossed out.
+* “More” button for the redirection to the Product Page.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: